 Ilion is a somewhat small village located in the state of New York.
-With a population of 7,926 people and two constituent neighborhoods, Ilion is the 219th largest community in New York.
-Ilion has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 7,646 people and two constituent neighborhoods, Ilion is the 224th largest community in New York.
+Much of the housing stock in Ilion was built prior to World War II, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Ilion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ilion is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Ilion who work in office and administrative support (11.45%), sales jobs (10.46%), and teaching (8.79%).
+Ilion is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ilion is a village of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Ilion who work in office and administrative support (15.92%), sales jobs (12.22%), and management occupations (10.02%).

 The people who call Ilion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ilion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ilion include Irish, German, English, and Polish.
+Important ancestries of people in Ilion include Irish, English, German, Italian, and Dutch.

 The most common language spoken in Ilion is English.
-Other important languages spoken here include Serbo-Croatian and Spanish.
+Other important languages spoken here include Italian and Greek.